LeastSaneDeveloper/Browser-Comparison/README.md

 According to the complaint, Google’s representations (“You’ve gone Incognito,” “Now you can browse privately”) led many users to (very understandibly) expect that their web activity would not be sent to Google, but in practice [Chrome “continues to send the user’s browsing history and other data directly to Google’s servers” during Incognito sessions.](https://arstechnica.com/tech-policy/2024/01/chrome-updates-incognito-warning-to-admit-google-tracks-users-in-private-mode/)

 In December 2023 Google agreed to settle the lawsuit and [committed to deleting “billions” of data records collected from users in Incognito mode.](https://time.com/6962521/google-incognito-lawsuit-data-settlement/).
-Which basically implied that it was true.
+Which implied that it was true.

 As part of the settlement, Google also agreed to update the Incognito-mode startup screen (the “splash page”) to actually warn users that “data collected by websites and services they use (including Google)” might be unaffected by private browsing.

 Although many browsers have moved to deprecate or block third‑party cookies (cookies set by domains other than the site you're visiting), Google has backtracked: in 2025 [Chrome announced it would not roll out a standalone prompt to phase out third‑party cookies](https://www.reuters.com/sustainability/boards-policy-regulation/google-opts-out-standalone-prompt-third-party-cookies-2025-04-22/), which implied that these tracking techniques still remain for Google Chrome users.

-And it's not solely the browser.
+And it is not solely the browser.
 The entire business model for Chrome (and in whole, Google itself) depends on data collection and targeted advertising.
 Browsers that collect more user data produce more precise advertising profiles, which is [how Google makes money.](https://www.nasdaq.com/articles/how-much-does-google-make-ad-revenue) The fact that Google has very little privacy settings shows they want to prevent you from harden Chrome against data-collection, including theirs.

 A jury recently ordered Google to pay approximately US$425 million for [illegally collecting tens of thousands of users and devices' data](https://www.theverge.com/news/771540/google-class-action-verdict-user-privacy-tracking), even after they disabled tracking settings.